 Queen Street Grocery was my go-to when I lived here for 6 weeks.

 Succcch great crepes and smoothies and their cold brew is amazing.
 I get mine with chocolate almond milk.
 Bonus: they sell beer and wine in the back.

 Where to Stay:

-The Restoration Hotel.
 I love this spot.
-Right now it’s my favorite.
 They have big, cozy rooms, beautiful decor (the library downstairs is incredible with its fireplace and cobalt blue chairs) and the coffee shop (Rise) is one of my favorites.
 They also have a fantastic rooftop bar (The Watch) which is perfect for watching the sunset with a glass of wine.

 Poe’s Tavern is chill and relaxed and the perfect burger joint.
 It’s also dedicated to Edgar Allen Poe, which is pretty awesome.
 Get the burger.

 The Obstinate Daughter is so delicious that it’s worth driving to Sullivan’s, even if you don’t have other plans there.
 I accidentally ordered the frittata (long story) and it was amazing.
 On another visit, we had the polenta fries (scrumptious) and I had the shrimp roll (like a lobster roll but maybe even better?)
 It’s a must.
 The line can be intimidating… bring a tiny snack to hold you over.

 Coop has the best frosé.
 And so many flavors too.
 LOVE.